axelknauf/count-words/README.md

 # second

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to count words from a text document.

 ## Usage

-FIXME
+Change the filename in core.clj and run it.

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Axel Knauf

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at